 Potential clients want to see that you’ve written something.
 In most cases, they don’t care about the businesses behind the pieces they see in your portfolio.
 They want to see something in that portfolio!

 A quick aside: Don’t lose your mind over having an empty portfolio.
 The easiest way to get around it is to leave that page off your website until you have something to show off!

 Where do you even begin making up copywriting samples?

 Whipping up an advertisement, brochure or website page sounds relatively easy, right?
 I mean, you’re a copywriter.
 How hard can it be?

-I can confirm, with more than a few years of copywriting under my belt, that writing about a client who has given you a real copywriting brief is MUCH easier.
+With more than a few years of copywriting under my belt, I can confirm that writing about a client who has given you a real copywriting brief is MUCH easier.
 So creating a copywriting brief is the first step.

 1. Write a fake copywriting brief

 My copywriting brief is very detailed.
 I ask clients a lot of questions because buried in the details of their responses is the gold that helps me differentiate their businesses.

 This is where to begin your made-up project.

 Choose a business from a local business directory or your hood.
 Pool supplier.
 Accountant.
 Bakery.
 Whatever.
 Just keep it relatively straight-forward.
 Then fill out a copywriting brief for the company.